Union Sues Navy Pier Over New Security Vendor

 “The Union raised numerous objections to the [request for proposal, or RFP] and expressed its concerns over the continued representation of the Navy Pier employees, job security, wages and terms of conditions of employment for SMG employees at Navy Pier,” according to the complaint.

 Attorneys from Franczek Radelet, representing both SMG and NPI, bargained with the union over terms and conditions but NPI eventually withdrew the request for proposal.
-Upon withdrawal, the union and SMG agreed to enter into the collective-bargaining agreement with NPI.
+Upon withdrawal, the union agreed to enter into the contract with SMG.

 “The Union and its members relied on the promise NPI would not subcontract the security work at Navy Pier and accepted the CBA once NPI withdrew the RFP,” according to the complaint.